Huawei founder urges Honor subbrand to become competitor after split

 SHENZHEN, China: Huawei founder Ren Zhengfei called on employees of its departing Honor subbrand to strive to surpass its parent in a farewell speech as the tech giant sells the budget brand to keep its sanction-hobbled supply chains alive.

-"Wave after wave of severe U.S. sanctions against Huawei has led us to finally understand, certain American politicians want to kill us, not just correct us," Ren said, according to a speech posted on a Huawei employee forum on Thursday.
+"Wave after wave of severe US sanctions against Huawei has led us to finally understand, certain American politicians want to kill us, not just correct us," Ren said, according to a speech posted on a Huawei employee forum on Thursday (Nov 26).

 While Huawei could overcome the difficulties, "millions" of employees at Honor's agents and distributors around the world would lose their jobs as sales channels dried up, Ren's speech said.